 - Have you got all the help you qualify for?
 Our What to do if you're struggling to pay your energy bills guide covers everything you can do and where to get help, and has info on all the cost of living support schemes.

 - Check you're paying the right amount.
-You can use our Energy Price Cap Calculator to see how much you'll be paying from October.
+You can use our Energy Price Cap Calculator to see how much you'll pay from April.

 - Try to cut your energy usage.
 There are lots of ways to easily reduce what you use.
 Try our interactive Energy Saving Tool, where you can click around a virtual house to find out how much appliances cost to run and how to cut back.
 Also, see Energy saving tips, the Energy mythbusters guide for less clear-cut issues, and our Heat the human guide.